adele25p/adele25p/README.md

 - 👋 Hi, I’m Adele
 - 👀 I’m interested in Japan
-- 📚 I'm in the first year of C.M.I Computer Science in Poitiers
+- 📚 I'm in the first year of C.M.I Computer Science in Poitiers, France